 Next generation firewalls (NGFWs) have become perimeter security “table stakes” for enterprise security.
 Potentially the most important network security investment an enterprise can make, NGFW technology is in high demand.
 There is considerable differentiation within the market, in spite of the fact that it has yet to reach maturity, and new features such as integrated threat intelligence feeds, cloud forensics, automated black-list population, and sandboxing have made purchasing decisions more complex.

-Management is a crucial component of these decisions as some environments scale globally toBar chart titled Security Product Market covering years 2012 to 2018 hundreds of devices.
+Management is a crucial component of these decisions as some environments scale globally.
 In such environments, manual configuration of policies, control lists, and application behavior is simply not feasible and could even increase the threat surface area if incorrectly or inconsistently managed.